- Harvard Law School (J.D., 2000), cum laude

 - Swarthmore College (B.A., Philosophy, 1997) with honors

-Mr. Linder’s practice emphasizes white-collar criminal matters, including internal corporate investigations, compliance counseling, transactional due diligence, and defense of clients before government enforcement agencies around the world.
-He also represents clients in matters involving data privacy and security, cross-border civil disputes, international arbitration, class actions, and high-stakes litigation in federal and state courts.
+Mr. Linder’s practice emphasizes white collar criminal matters and crisis management, including internal investigations, compliance counseling, transactional due diligence, and defense of clients before government enforcement agencies around the world.
+He specializes in representing companies and individuals before the U.S. Department of Justice, United States Attorney’s Offices around the country, the U.S. Securities and Exchange Commission, and other domestic and foreign law enforcement and regulatory agencies.
+Mr. Linder also represents clients in matters involving data privacy and security, cross-border civil disputes, international arbitration, class actions, and high-stakes litigation in federal and state courts.

 Mr. Linder earned his J.D. cum laude from Harvard Law School in 2000 and his B.A. from Swarthmore College in 1997.
 He served as a law clerk to Judge Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit.